The Time Machine (1960 film): Production

+Pre-production

 George Pal was already known for his pioneering work with stop-motion animation, having been nominated almost yearly for an Oscar during the 1940s.
-Unable to sell Hollywood on the concept of the film, he found MGM's British studio (where he had filmed Tom Thumb) open to his proposal.
+In 1958, Pal was approached by Shiro Kido to co-produce a Japanese adaptation of the novel with Shochiku Productions.
+After Kido left the project and Pal was unable to sell Hollywood on the concept of the film, he found MGM's British studio (where he had filmed Tom Thumb) open to his proposal.

 The name of the film's main character (alluded to in dialogue only as "George") connects him both with George Pal and with the story's original science fiction writer H. G. (George) Wells.
 The name "H. George Wells" can be seen on a brass plaque on the time machine.
+The film was created on a tight budget and given a filming schedule of just 29 days.

+Casting

+Taylor was already Pal's first choice to play the time traveller, after having lunch together numerous times where they discussed the project.
+Taylor admitted being fascinated with Pal's rough drawings detailing various scenes.
+In a 1986 interview, he commented how he had been asked more questions about his role in this film than any other across his career.
 Pal originally considered casting a middle-aged British actor like David Niven or James Mason as George.
 He later changed his mind and selected the younger Australian actor Rod Taylor to give the character a more athletic, idealistic dimension.
 It was Taylor's first lead role in a feature film.

+Mimieux was cast in the role of Weena despite having no previous acting experience.
+During a screen test, director George Pal observed an innocent persona she portrayed, yet despite being his first choice, she was turned down by MGM.
+Following Pal's insistence and despite Taylor's preferred choice being Shirley Knight, Mimieux was asked back for another screen test where she was offered the part.
+Taylor observed her inability to act, describing how he thought she was like "kind of a strange hippie child" and was concerned that her lack of experience meant she would be difficult to act alongside.
+Mimieux lied about her age to Pal, stating she was 18 despite being only 17 when filming began.
+Having initially struggled on set, Mimieux gradually improved as her confidence in acting grew, to the extent that Pal requested that some of her earlier scenes be reshot to take advantage of her improved acting ability.